-CUTTING
+CUTTING Open/Amateur/Novice/Youth/Prime (2 1⁄2 min.)

-Open/Amateur/Novice Amateur/Youth

 FQHR strongly recommends approved cutting classes be held whenever possible.
 Judging will begin at the time line.
 The contestant will enter the herd with no hesitation, weaving or reluctance.
 Exhibitor will be given a 2 1/2 minute time to work.
 The amount of time actually spent working will have a positive influence on the score.
 The horse should enter the herd, making at least one deep cut, separate the desired animal with as little disturbance to the herd as possible.